harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *...lost in the forests...* - Rig Veda

 *Don't get sloppy.
 It's the little things that trip you up.* - The Age of Adaline

+*“Nothing in this world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent.
+The slogan Press On! has solved and always will solve the problems of the human race.* - Calvin Coolidge.
+(Also in The Founder)